CSDL-UMD/Survival-of-the-Notable-in-Wikipedia/README.md

 ```
     make data
 ```
-All the outputs will be stored in folder "processed".
+All the outputs will be stored in folder "data/processed".

 6. Then prepare dataset for retrospective analysis
 ```
     make retrospective_data
 ```
-All the outputs will be stored in folder "interim" and "processed".
+All the outputs will be stored in folder "data/interim" and "data/processed".

-7. To explore and visualize the results of the survival analysis, refer to the notebook: Survival Analysis.ipynb
+7. To explore and visualize the results of the survival analysis, refer to the notebook: "Survival Analysis.ipynb".
+All the visualizations will be stored in folder "reports/figures/".

 8. To model competing risk (both Multi-state and Single-state models) and create visualization
 ```
     make compete_risk